sanderbrugge/OrderCRM/README.md

 ## launch the iOS simulator

+For iOS you need to have Xcode and an iOS simulator installed.
+Otherwise the script wont be able to launch a simulator.

 There are yarn scripts available for quickly launching the application.
 For starting the simulator and the application, simply run:

 ```